OpenCouncilData/ocd-standards/_includes/intro.md

 These are lightweight standards for Australian councils publishing open data.
-They are maintained in a [Github repository](http://github.com/OpenCouncilData/open-council-data) that anyone can contribute to.
+This is an open collaboration between councils, Open Knowledge Australia, MAV Technology, the Local Government Spatial Reference Group and other interested participants.

+[Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (City of Melbourne) chair the group.

 ### Why